Sonia-96/MyStudyNotes/Network & Security/Network.md

    - UDP (User Datagraph Protocol): cannot gurantee you receive all data
      - IP packets + port numbers
 3. **Network Layer**: host to host communication (IP) (multiple-hop communication)
-   - IP protocol.
-IP networks are often described as "best-effort" networks because they deliver every packet as fast as they can but don't guarantee the full packets will be received.
+   - IP protocol: IP networks are often described as **"best-effort" networks** because they deliver every packet as fast as they can but don't guarantee the full packets will be received.
 4. **Link Layer**: one-hop communication, e.g. Wifi, Ethernet
    - breaks up packets into frames and sends them from source to destination
-5. Physical Layer: mechanism for one hop communication, e.g., electrocal/optical/eletromagnetic wave stuff
+5. Physical Layer: mechanism for one hop communication, e.g., electrocal/optical/eletromagnetic wave stuff.
+This layer is responsible for transmitting raw bits over a physical medium

 "Programmers work in the application layer, have to make choices about the transport layer, and have to understand what goes wrong in the network layer."